grwilson/WALinuxAgent/DELPHIX.md

 ### Supporting Development and Maintenance via Jenkins Automation

-The following is a list of the Jenkins automation that was created to help support the development and maintenance of the Agent:
+The following is a list of the Jenkins automation that was created to help support the development and maintenance of the Agent.

+#### Jenkins Job: "pre-push"

-  * **pre-push** - This job is intended to be used to help validate proposed changes to the Agent.
+This job is intended to be used to help validate proposed changes to the Agent.
 It will create a DCenter based Delphix VM and run the unit tests inside of that VM; reporting success or failure based on whether any of the unit tests failed.

 While the intention is for this job to be used to gauge whether any given change to the agent is "safe" to be landed, the test coverage isn't nearly sufficient enough to provide that gaurantee.
 This job should always pass prior to integration of any change to the Agent (i.e. the unit tests should always pass), but it's still necessary to install the agent on an Azure based Delphix system, and perform manual testing and verification of the Agent's functionality.

-    Additionally, there's a "git-utils" command that can be used to trigger this job against code that is under development; for
+Additionally, there's a "git-utils" command that can be used to trigger this job against code that is under development; for example:
-    example:

     $ git walinuxagent-pre-push
     Your build is at: http://azure.jenkins.delphix.com/job/WALinuxAgent/job/projects/job/hyperv/job/pre-push/44/

 This will create a Delphix VM, push the developer's code to that VM, and then execute the Agent's unit tests.
 When the Jenkins job finishes, the developer will receive an email reporting on the success or failure of the job.

+#### Jenkins Job: "update-package"

-  * **update-package** - This job is intended to generate an IPS package from the Agent's codebase, and then update Delphix's internal IPS repository with this package, such that this new version of the Agent will be installed the next time a Delphix ISO is generated.
+This job is intended to generate an IPS package from the Agent's codebase, and then update Delphix's internal IPS repository with this package, such that this new version of the Agent will be installed the next time a Delphix ISO is generated.

 This job works by performing the following series of steps:

   1. Generate a "source distribution" ("sdist") from the codebase
   2. Upload that "sdist" to Delphix's "third party mirror"
   3. Use Delphix's "pkg-build-gate" to convert the "sdist" into an IPS package
   4. Upload the generated IPS package to Delphix's IPS repository

 After the new package is uploaded to the IPS repository, the work of this job is done; the new package version will be automatically picked up via the Delphix nighly build.

+#### Jenkins job: "post-push"

-  * **post-push** - The intention for this job is to run on each commit to the "project/hyperv" branch of the Agent, automatically performing any actions that are useful to execute after changes are commited to the Agent.
+The intention for this job is to run on each commit to the "project/hyperv" branch of the Agent, automatically performing any actions that are useful to execute after changes are commited to the Agent.

 Specifically, we use this to execute the "pre-push" and "update-package" jobs against all changes that get committed to the Agent.
 This means Delphix's IPS repository should always contain a package for the most recent version of the Agent, and also helps ensure the code committed doesn't regress on our "pre-push" test suite.

 If the "post-push" job fails, the maintainer of the Agent will be emailed, such that the appropriate action can be taken to remedy the situation.